-Funeral directors, coroners, and organ donation: We may disclose Protected Health Information to funeral directors, to a coroner or medical examiner consistent with applicable law to carry out their duties, or to parties associated with cadaver organ, eye or tissue donation purposes.
+Funeral directors, coroners, and organ donation: We may disclose Protected Health Information to funeral directors, a coroner or medical examiner consistent with applicable law to carry out their duties or to parties associated with cadaver organ, eye or tissue donation purposes.

 Workers' compensation: We may provide Protected Health Information in order to comply with workers’ compensation laws for work-related injuries or illness.

 Employment purposes: Under certain circumstances, we may report Protected Health Information to employers who request that we conduct an evaluation relating to medical surveillance of the workplace or to evaluate whether the employee has a work-related condition.